Home

 Federal Unemployment Tax (FUTA) Records

 Federal unemployment tax records are payroll records relating to a company’s unemployment tax payments.
-Records that are required by the federal government relating to federal unemployment tax include total unemployment tax paid during a calendar year, amount of payroll subject to unemployment tax, amount of contributions paid into the state unemployment fund, and any other necessary information that’s directly requested on an unemployment tax return.
+The federal government requires companies to maintain records relating to federal unemployment tax, including the total unemployment tax paid during a calendar year, the amount of payroll subject to unemployment tax, the amount of contributions paid into the state unemployment fund, and any other information necessary to file an unemployment tax return.
 Related records include:

 2. Amount subject to unemployment tax